 == 1997- OUTLAWZ - RETRIBUTION ==

-• Released in 2006 as : DJ Fatal presents...
+• Released as a mixtape in 2006 as : DJ Fatal presents...
 Outlawz - Retribution (The Lost Album, Ten Years Later) (Outlawz Records / One Nation Entertainment)

 See Discogs page - Listen to it in Deezer, iTunes, myzuka